 The Woodlands School Local Offer

-Woodlands is a secondary special school that caters for pupils from 11 – 19.
+Woodlands is a secondary special school that caters for students from 11 – 18.
 We support students with a range of special needs that include Profound and Multiple Learning Difficulties (PMLD), Severe learning Difficulties (SLD) and pupils with ASD and complex needs.

-Having consulted the LEA and others in accordance with the requirements of the law, the Governing Body has set its planned admission number of 150 pupils aged
+Having consulted the LA and others in accordance with the requirements of the law, the Governing Body has set its planned admission number of 260 students aged 11-18 years.

 The criteria below reflect the primary duty of our school to provide for children with severe and complex learning disabilities, within the local and national inclusive education agenda.
-All children admitted to the school will:
+All children admitted to the school will have:

-have been offered a place following full consultation with the parents, children and the subsequent recommendation of the Statutory Placement and Assessment Group
+- Been offered a place following full consultation with the parents, children and the subsequent recommendation of the local authority Provision Panel.

-have the potential to achieve academic recognition within the range Level P1 to NC Level 2/3 during their secondary school career
+- The potential to achieve academic recognition within the range Level P1 to Entry Level 1/2 during their secondary school career

 Supporting and working with parents